 Technical & Business Writing: Details

 Assignments: There are no optional assignments in this course.
 Everything counts.
-Furthermore, reading quizzes assignments must be done on time, or it will show in your related assignments.
+Furthermore, reading quizzes assignments must be done on time, or it will show in your grade for the related assignments.

-Late papers: I will accept a late written assignment—with a penalty of one letter per day.
+Late papers: If an assignment is late after 12:00 p.m. of the following day (usually Monday), I will subtract 10 points from its grade; I will not accept any assignment after 2 days late (usually Wednesday).
 If you know that a paper is going to be late and have a reason for the lateness, don't remain silent about it.
 Tell me in advance and I will consider what accommodation to make.

 Withdrawals & incompletes.
 If you fall behind in the course and miss more than two consecutive assignments, I may withdraw you from the class (but don't count on it).
 Incompletes will only be granted if you have an emergency and have only the last writing project remaining to complete.

 Plagiarism: The extensive use of secondary sources is expected in this course.
 Indeed, it is required.
 However, you must be very careful not to misuse sources.
-The general rule is: If you are conscious of borrowing material, whether you are quoting actual words or not, you must cite the source of the material.
-We will be studying how to document sourses in accord with a number of different style guides.APA, MLA, IEEE, and maybe the Chicago Manual.
-We will also have an exercise during the course on identifying the types of plagiarism.
+The general rule is: If you are conscious of borrowing material, whether you are quoting actual words or just summarizing or paraphrasing, you must cite the source of the material, using MLA or style presented in this course.
 The penalty for plagiarism: If you plagiarize once and I detect it, the course is over for you; I will give you an F and report your scholastic dishonesty to the ACC authorities.

 General ACC Policies